Aerial firefighting and forestry in southern Australia: 1967 Benambra – an Australian milestone

 On 6 February 1967 two Piper Pawnees from Benambra near Omeo, flown by Ben Buckley and Bob Lansbury, made Australia's first operational drop of fire retardant slurry on a small lightning-strike.
 The 15 drops were able to contain the remote fire to less than one hectare long enough to enable ground crews to walk many hours across rugged terrain to reach it and make it safe.

-Up to that time, there had been a remarkable range of experiments with different aircraft such as heavy military four engine bombers, single seat fighters and small agricultural aircraft with differing drop materials, techniques and equipment.
+Up to that time, there had been a range of experiments with different aircraft such as heavy military four engine bombers, single seat fighters and small agricultural aircraft with differing drop materials, techniques and equipment.
 But this was the first real firebombing job, and the beginning of modern aerial firefighting operations in Australia.

 The "proof of concept" that resulted from the firebombing at Benambra combined with new and more powerful aircraft into the late 1960s led to improved techniques for handling, mixing, storing and loading equipment for Phoschek.
 By the early 1970s, the NSW Forestry Commission experimented with a new product Firetrol 931 dropped from Beaver aircraft with the principal advantage that it could be mixed virtually "in situ" inside the aircraft.
 The Forest Department in WA undertook trails in 1976 which among other things compared the canopy penetration and coverage of both Phoschek and Firetrol 931.

 Innovations continued and on 3 March 1970, a Canadian de Havilland Twin Otter was trialled at Snowy Plains fitted with two 1100 litre membrane tanks which were slashed by a guillotine to discharged the load and control the drop pattern.
 Later more efficient and reliable mechanical “dump doors” were developed.

 Fixed wing / Helicopters

-Two NSCA Bell 205's fitted with firebombing belly tanks and snorkels hovering over Lake Catani, Mt Buffalo National Park - 1985.
-Source: Bryan Rees.
-FCRPA* collection.
+Two NSCA Bell 205's fitted with firebombing belly tanks and snorkels hovering over Lake Catani, Mt Buffalo National Park – 1985.

 Modern firebombing operations generally conducted with a mixture of both fixed and rotary wing helicopters.
 The tactics and systems evolved rapidly and largely ran in parallel with improvement in aircraft.
 All forest and fire services were early adopters of new developments.

 Fixed-wing aircraft must make a pass over the fire to make a drop of retardant like a bomber.
 Small agricultural aircraft like the Air Tractor has many advantages when the terrain and distances to the fire became critical.
 They can usually carry larger loads but are sometimes limited by landing grounds and mountainous terrain.

 The advent of high performance turboprop engines over radial piston engines increased performance and load-carrying capacity particularly when operating in mountainous terrain in hot and high conditions when the air density begins to thin.